JWST Data Associations

 - Observations of a given target from multiple science instruments within the same program

 - Different filters for the same target within the same program

 - Exposures from linked observations within the same program

 - Calibration exposures, which can be members of more than one association pool

-In the JWST Science Calibration Pipeline, association files are created by the association generator which, based on rules, classifies the data into one or more of these files.
+In the JWST science calibration pipeline, the association generator classifies the data into one or more association files based on a set of rules.
 When all of the exposures for an observation or set of observations have been collected, the association generator will determine which exposures are needed for the and data products, and will output an association file with the list of all these files.
 Multiple association files can be generated from a single association pool.
 Observers should not need to run the generator; instead, it is expected they will edit the existing association files that accompanies the JWST data.

-An association file is a JSON formatted file that includes the list of all related data that might be combined into a single image, as shown in the example stage 3 association.
+An association file is a JSON formatted file that includes the list of all related data that might be combined into a single image, as shown in this example stage 3 association.